What is Oncology Massage?

 What to expect

 As with any massage, an oncology massage starts with the intake and consultation.
 Be sure to discuss your treatment and how your body is doing with your therapist.
-The therapist will have some specific questions for you so that she or he can tailor your sessions to your particular goals and needs.
+The therapist will have some specific questions for you so that they can tailor your sessions to your particular goals and needs.
 Generally, the intake process will take a longer than a session for a less complex case.

 Some common adjustments that may occur during an oncology massage include: avoiding working directly over tumor or treatment sites, lightening pressure to work around weakened structures, or shortening a session to the tolerance of a person experiencing fatigue.
-The oncology massage therapist knows many adjustments to help people stay comfortable and well during their session, therefore, she or he can serve as a valuable part of a treatment team.
+The oncology massage therapist knows many adjustments to help people stay comfortable and well during their session, therefore, they can serve as a valuable part of a treatment team.

 Although massage is no cure for cancer, many people going through treatment or remission find therapeutic bodywork to be helpful to their care.
 It can help ease many symptoms including pain, stress, anxiety, depression, nausea, fatigue, scar tissue formation, and more.